Navid200/xDrip/docs/Nightscout/NS_SyncExecutables.md

 If you followed the instructions in the early days to install Nightscout on Google Cloud, you may not have the latest files.
 It's a good idea to follow these instructions to update.

 Open a [terminal](./Terminal).
-In the terminal, type and enter:
+In the terminal, type and enter the following in sequence:

 <Mark>cd /srv/nightcout-vps</Mark>
 <Mark>sudo git pull</Mark>